-Are you interested in the best way to increase website speed?
-This is the Ultimate 2020 guide and tips to enhance, optimize and how to speed up Joomla performance.
+Are you interested to learn the best way to increase website speed and score high on Google Pagespeed?
+This is the Ultimate guide and tips to enhance, optimize and how to speed up Joomla performance.

 First of all, you should know that optimizing website speed is a time-consuming process and that some of the methods referenced in this article would require a significant amount of time to implement.

 If you don’t have time to do this, our experts can provide you speed up Joomla site services.